surg0r/lamport/README.md

 Currently supports: LD-OTS, W-OTS and W-OTS+ keypair gen, signing and verification using sha256.
 Additionally supports: MSS and XMSS(with W-OTS+) signing and verification for many-sign capability..XMSS is far faster but with larger keysizes

-Todo: Reduce XMSS keysizes with PRF.
-Add hypertree support for chained XMSS tree signatures..
+Todo: Add hypertree support for chained XMSS tree signatures..

 <b>LD-OTS</b>